 JAM on the Marsh 2015 9th – 19th July

 JAM on the Marsh is a multi-arts festival built around Kent’s magnificent Romney Marsh.
 In 2014, JAM on the Marsh brought a series of startling concerts & events to Romney Marsh, featuring music, art, photography, theatre & poetry.
 Close to 10,000 people experienced it, taking home wonderful memories & experiences.
 Click here for details.

 JAM commission 2015 will be by the wonderful Thea Musgrave.
 Voices of our Ancestors, a 30-minute piece for choir, brass quintet, organ and soloists will be premiered in London and Kent in July next year.
 Can’t wait!!

 JAM has enabled and performed over sixty new works since 2000, regularly working with world-class performers including the BBC Singers, Nicholas Cleobury, Stephen Layton, Onyx Brass and many others.
-Established Composers commissioned by JAM include: Judith Bingham, Phillip Cashian, Jonathan Dove, Gabriel Jackson, Steve Martland, John McCabe, Tarik O’Regan, Paul Patterson,Julian Phillips and many more.
+Established Composers commissioned by JAM include: Judith Bingham, Phillip Cashian, Jonathan Dove, Adam Gorb, Gabriel Jackson, Steve Martland, John McCabe, Paul Mealor, Tarik O’Regan, Paul Patterson,Julian Phillips and many more.
 For 2014we have commissioned two major new pieces from Giles Swayne – for choir, brass & organ – and Judith Bingham – an oboe concerto.

 “… this sublime music…” ***** The Herald